jbenasuli/stock-analysis/README.md

 How do these pros and cons apply to refactoring the original VBA script?

 - There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).

+### Advantages

+The primary advantage to refactoring the original VBA script is the reduction in execution time.
+As detailed above, the time needed for script to run for each year is drastically lower.
+For 2017 the execution time was reduced by 73.7%, and for 2018 the execution time was reduced by 75.3%.

+- Disadvantages: